department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-8-veteran-facing/conversation-guide.md

 * In the pre-interview survey, you indicated that you had visited a VA Benefits Office in the last 6 months.
 Specifically, you visited a [Answer to Screener Question #1 - type of facility], is that correct?
 * In your own words, could you briefly describe the reason for your visit to that office?
 * [Confirm benefit-related service(s)]Okay, so just to confirm, it sounds like this visit was related to [benefit type], correct?
    *  [This should line up with answer to screener question #2.
-If not ask follow up.]
+If not, ask follow up.]
    *  On the survey, you also listed [answer to screener question #2 - benefit type], could you tell me about that?

 ## Benefit Task Questions